 Mixed into this hectic, dare I say, workaholic daily ritual, was an equally heavy workload in our local church.
 Into the week I also managed to squeeze leadership of two youth groups for many years and other leadership roles in the church at large.
 So if nights weren’t busy in the office they were equally busy in the church.

 The next few months were not just tense.
-The step Beth and I were about to take deeply saddened my father as his vision for the future of the business was also not going to be realised.
-During the next four years I completed my degree in ministry at Tabor Bible College and then waited, and waited and wondered what God was going to open up.
+The step Beth and I were about to take deeply saddened my father.
+Dad’s vision for the future of the business was not going to be realised.
+During the next four years I completed my degree in ministry at Tabor Bible College.
+Then I waited and wondered what God was going to open up.
 Some other students had a clear vision of where they wanted to go after graduation, I didn’t.
 All we knew was I was meant to go to Tabor.

 I returned to China in a team with my son to an orphanage in the northwest.
 Even more change was coming.
-I was asked to lead a team; this became coordinating orphanage teams and this led to re-birthing the mercy ministry in our mission.
+I was soon asked to lead a team.
+This became coordinating orphanage teams and this led to re-birthing the mercy ministry in our mission.
 This was never in my future vision, where was my yacht and BMW?

-My going to China three times that year was stressful for Beth who was left to manage our business.
+Going to China three times that year was stressful for Beth who was left managing our business.
 We felt led to ask a good friend to become our General Manager.
 It was a “God Thing” and in a few weeks Geoff was sitting at his new desk.
 He has done a great job with Beth keeping me out of the business and in China.
 After another couple of years I hired a young man to take over my graphics and marketing work so I could be in the ministry full time.
 The company has grown along with the ministry.

-David often speaks with churches, social clubs and other groups.
-If you are interested in him speaking with your group please click here.
+David often speaks with churches, social clubs and other groups and is available to speak with your group.
+Please click here.